beakbahama/log/docs/existence.md

 ## Closing remarks
 What do you think of this explanation?
 Compelling?
 Why or why not?

-If not this, then what?
+If not this as the explanation for existence, then what?

-Any big pieces missing that are leaving you unsure if this really is *the* explanation for existence?
+Any big pieces missing that are leaving you unsure if this really is the explanation for existence?

-Questions?
-Feedback?
-Comments?
-Issues?
-Refinements?
-Connect with me online, send an email, or submit an issue to this repo.

 While this document lays the foundation, I plan to address more areas in the future, including:
   - Stable vs transient particles, including quarks and The Standard Model